Language Models are Super Mario: Absorbing Abilities from Homologous Models as a Free Lunch: Conclusion

 \section{Conclusion}

-In this work, we discussed the extremely redundant properties of SFT delta parameters in LMs and proposed a simple approach DARE to effectively reduce the number of delta parameters needed for SFT without needing any extra data, training or even GPUs.
+In this work, we first discussed the extremely redundant properties of SFT delta parameters in LMs and proposed a simple approach DARE to effectively reduce the number of delta parameters needed for SFT without any data, retraining, or even GPUs.
 DARE can impressively drop 90\% or even 99\% SFT delta parameters without sacrificing much performance compared with using all SFT delta parameters.
-We further employed DARE as a general preprocessing technique for existing model merging methods to merge multiple task-specific fine-tuned models into a single model with diverse abilities.
-Extensive experimental results on both decoder- and encoder-based LMs demonstrated the effectiveness of DARE in reducing SFT delta parameter redundancy and facilitating the model merging performance.
+We further employed DARE as a versatile plug-and-play approach for existing model merging methods to merge multiple task-specific fine-tuned models into a single model with diverse abilities.
+Extensive experimental results on both encoder- and decoder-based LMs demonstrated the effectiveness of DARE in reducing SFT delta parameter redundancy and facilitating the model merging performance.
 We also provided a deeper analysis of why DARE works as well as the prerequisites for using DARE.
-We hope our findings can inspire researchers to design more effective and efficient SFT strategies and believe DARE has the potential to serve as a promising technique for the federated learning field.
+We hope that our findings can advance the understanding of model alignment from the perspective of analyzing model parameters.